 | Pore Sizes | 0.1µm, 0.2µm, 0.45µm | Fine filtration, venting, and solvent filtration |

 Polyethylene membrane filters offer a practical route for laboratories that need hydrophobic performance without relying on fluoropolymer materials.
-They are well suited to venting, air filtration, and filtration of compatible non-aqueous samples, and they provide a sensible alternative where PTFE may be unnecessary or unsuitable from a material policy perspective.
+They are suited to venting, air filtration, and filtration of compatible non-aqueous samples, while providing a sensible alternative where PTFE may be unnecessary or unsuitable from a material policy perspective.